netsells/nuxt-netsells-sso/README.md

 ## Why?

 Currently for all Netsells internal tooling we would have to repeat the Single Sign On process for every tool.
 This allows us a centralised way of handling it across all tools, and ensure they all work in the same manner.
-Simplifies the process of anyone who wisehes to build an internal tool.
+Simplifies the process of anyone who wishes to build an internal tool.

 ## Installation